|9:00 a.m. - 4:30 p.m.

 CODE V is a powerful program for the design, analysis, optimization, and tolerancing of optical systems.
 Its applications range from photographic and video lenses to medical optics, laser scanners, optical disc systems, and optical telecom systems.
 Although it is easy to use, it is a large and growing program with hundreds of special features and thousands of applications.
 Documentation, technical support, and training courses are very helpful, but current users also find value in the live, interactive format of the CODE V User Group Meetings.
 The meetings consist of lectures, discussions, and presentations developed by Synopsys Optical Solutions Group’s technical support and engineering staff.

-Synopsys' Optical Solutions Group is one of the world's leading developers of optical design and analysis tools, with CODE V imaging design software, LightTools illumination design software, LucidShape products for automotive lighting design, and RSoft products for photonic and optical network design.
+Synopsys' Optical Solutions Group is one of the world's leading developers of optical design and analysis tools, with CODE V imaging design software, LightTools illumination design software, LucidShape products for automotive lighting design, and RSoft products for photonic device and optical communication system design.
 The group is also an independent supplier of optical systems design services, with more than 4,800 completed projects in imaging, illumination and optical systems engineering.